 Root cause#2.
 Inadequate cost monitoring and control systems

-Recently, I was shocked to see the pathetic state of spread sheet based planning and tracking system of a very large infrastructure project where well known global giants are stakeholders.
-Automated real time progress monitoring based on earned value management principles is what is needed.
+Recently, I was shocked to see the pathetic state of the spreadsheet-based planning and tracking system of a very large infrastructure project where well-known global giants are stakeholders.
+Automated real-time progress monitoring based on earned value management principles is what is needed.

 Root cause#3.
 Improper vendor selection

-Very often price is the primary determinant while choosing vendors / sub-contractors.
-In the process the quality aspects takes a back seat.
-Previous track record and the processes followed must carry equal weightage on par with price.
+Very often price is the primary determinant when choosing vendors / sub-contractors.
+In the process, the quality aspects take a back seat.
+Previous track records and the processes followed must carry equal weightage on par with price.
 Another aspect is the transparency of the selection process.

 Root cause#4.
 Improper contract types

-If the scope is absolutely clear, then fixed price contracts will work perfectly.
-For this we need definitive estimates based on work breakdown structures of high level of detail.
+If the scope is absolutely clear, then fixed-price contracts will work perfectly.
+For this, we need definitive estimates based on work breakdown structures of a high level of detail.
 If the scope is not very clear, then cost reimbursable contracts are a better choice.

 Root cause#5.
 Lack of professional ethics

 Lack of professional ethics is a milder way of addressing ‘CORRUPTION’ which shadows every aspect of many projects which are lagging behind both schedule-wise and cost-wise.

 Having said that, let us focus on how to improve the accuracy of project cost estimation and budgeting.